Sofi-Tech/Pulumi/readme.md

 The Entry point of the API

 - [APIGateway](./APIGateway) - Contains the code for the API Gateway
+- [Routes](./APIGateway/routes) - Contains the routes for the API

   The API can be divided into three parts:

 - [Users APIs](./APIGateway/lambdas/users/)
 - [Posts APIs](./APIGateway/lambdas/posts/)